ANCPLabOldenburg/ancpbids_documentation/book/query.md

 :::{note}
 You may also use the function ´load_dataset()´ along with the dataset_path you queried before to load the dataset.
-This one won't include the _schema_
+This one won't include the _schema_.
       from ancpbids import load_dataset
       dataset = load_dataset(dataset_path)
       # print(dataset)
       # {'name': 'ds003483'}
 :::

 ## Perform some basic queries
 With the **layout** now held in-memory, we can use several built-in functions to extract useful information from the dataset; for example, accesing **common entities** such as Subjects, Tasks, and Runs.
-These simple queries are build in as 'layout.get_"NameOfTheEntity"()'.
-If the entity does not exist in the dataset or the name is not properly written, the query will return an empty list ('[]').
+These simple queries are build in as ´layout.get_"NameOfTheEntity"()´.
+If the entity does not exist in the dataset or the name is not properly written, the query will return an empty list ´[]´.

 * **Get all subjects in the dataset**